 Getting to Rawa Island

-Our trip began with a 6:30am coach ride from Singapore to Mersing Jetty, which took about 2.5 hours with a pit stop in between.
+Coach: On our first trip, we took a 6:30am coach ride from Singapore to Mersing Jetty, which took about 2.5 hours with a pit stop in between.
 You can easily book this via booking platforms like redBus or Easybook.
 There are many options for coach transport timings from Singapore to many different destinations in Malaysia.
+Currently, the trips from Singapore to Mersing Jetty depart from Kovan Hub.

 And yes I know, 6:30am is crazy early!
 But my kids got a quick nap in during the ride and we made sure to bring plenty of road trip toys and snacks.
 Hot tip: make sure to have some plastic bags on hand – the roads in Mersing are very bendy, so you or the kids may experience some motion sickness towards the end of the journey.